How to Select the Right Mediator

 The main component or ingredient of mediation is the mediator.

 They are a central figure in helping you resolve your dispute by providing a neutral forum to have frank and open discussions.
 That is why it’s important to make sure you select the right mediator to help you in your unique situation.
-Many times mediators are chosen by the lawyers, but often include the clients being in a position to choose the mediator alongside their counsel.
+Many times mediators are chosen by the lawyers, but often counsels include their clients in choosing the mediator.

-Below is a shortlist with some items you will want to know before you settle on the mediator:
+Below is a shortlist before you settle on the mediator:

 - Subject matter: What is the experience of the mediator on the subject matter specific to your case?
 For example: Does the mediator have child development knowledge?
 Does she/he have family law experience in dealing with parenting plans?